noahgeren/friends-against-humanity/README.md

-# friends-against-humanity
+# Friends Against Humanity
- Jamstack remake of Friends Against Humanity with SvelteKit, Firebase, and TailwindCSS
+ Jamstack remake of Cards Against Humanity with SvelteKit, Firebase, and TailwindCSS